The easiest way to remember Doris Roberts is to remember the volume.

 That set of wins says two useful things.

-First, Roberts was not simply beloved.
-She was recognized again and again by the people who vote on craft.
+First, Roberts was admired by viewers and recognized again and again by the people who vote on craft.
 Second, Marie Barone was not a one-season novelty.
-The role held because Roberts kept finding new shades inside the same architecture: martyrdom, vanity, tenderness, competitiveness, ethnic pride, possessiveness, and genuine comic panic.
+The role held because Roberts kept finding new shades inside the same architecture: martyrdom, vanity, tenderness, competitiveness, ethnic pride, possessiveness, and comic panic with teeth.

 Many sitcom characters flatten as a series continues.
 Roberts kept Marie dangerously alive.